 We have results from three studies that provide evidence that:

-- Under controlled conditions, students who use curriculum based on interactive video showed significantly greater learning gains on science process critical thinking skills even when compared to integrated hands-on learning.
+Under controlled conditions, students who use a curriculum based on interactive video showed significantly greater learning gains on science process critical thinking skills even when compared to integrated hands-on learning.

 Feedback from Student Surveys and Think-Alouds